1.1. Contact organisation

 For most questions the reference period is the last three months before the interview.
 Questions in the modules on e-government and eID refer to the 'last year' before the interview.

-Deviation from this assertion: no deviations
+Deviation from this statement: no deviations

 5.1.
 Survey period